 Skip to main content

 When performing a deployment using the OpCon Deploy client, there is a "Batch Deploy" option that can be used to schedule the deployment for a future date and time.
 After the batch deployment is scheduled, the batch deployment process begins, which involves the batch schedule server and the BATCH_DEPLOY schedule.
-It is required that the batch schedule server and BATCH_DEPLOY schedule are set up correctly before a batch deployment can be scheduled.

 One of the OpCon systems that is participating in the OpCon Deploy environment should be designated as the "Batch Schedule Server".
-This server will be used to schedule batch deployments at the requested date and time, archive tasks, and perform database backups.
+This server will be used to schedule batch deployments at the requested date and time, archive jobs, and perform database backups.

 1. OpCon RestAPI